backdrop-contrib/leaflet/README.txt

 1. Normal Drupal module installation

 2. Download the Leaflet library from http://leafletjs.com/.
-Leaflet 0.5 or higher is recommended
+Leaflet 0.6 or higher is recommended.
+Extract it to your drupal root /sites/all/libraries/leaflet.
+   The file 'leaflet.js' must be found at /sites/all/libraries/leaflet/leaflet.js.
+   All other files and folder(s) that come with the library are also needed there.

 3. Enable leaflet_views for using Views and Leaflet (see below), or use the display formatters for fields display.